LETHAL SHARDS TYPICALLY GENERATED FROM TEMPERED GLASS CERTIFIED ANSI Z97.1:2015

 Furthermore, tempered glass has a propensity to spontaneously shatter without any impact or with minor impact which it would be expected to sustain without any damage.
 When this occurs, the glass particles are often projected at high velocity, and if they are shards generated by certified tempered glass shown on this page and strike the bare skin of a person (as in a shower), serious cutting and piercing injuries are likely (as reported here), including death by loss of blood as reported here.

-In the USA, the National Electronic Injury Surveillance System (NEISS) provides a platform where reported injuries from glass in bathtubs and shower enclosures can be viewed.
-Please see http://www.saferproducts.gov/Search/Result.aspx?dm=0&pcid=468
+In the USA, the National Electronic Injury Surveillance System (NEISS) provides a platform where reported injuries from glass can be viewed.
+Please see https://www.cpsc.gov/Research–Statistics/NEISS-Injury-Data.

 The situation in the USA is similar to that in Australia (and Europe) where the Standards Committees have been subverted to the detriment of millions of consumers who are exposed to lethal glass in their homes, schools and workplaces.
 It is not known to StandardsWatch whether the Canadian Standards Committee adopted the US test method without scrutiny, or whether any parties involved were aware of its inadequacy and knowingly allowed this to persist.